-Prior to today's trading, shares of the athletic apparel maker had lost 2.64% over the past month.
-This has lagged the Consumer Discretionary sector's gain of 3.92% and the S&P 500's gain of 4.32% in that time.
+Heading into today, shares of the athletic apparel maker had gained 11.65% over the past month, outpacing the Consumer Discretionary sector's gain of 4.03% and the S&P 500's gain of 4.48% in that time.

-Investors will be hoping for strength from NKE as it approaches its next earnings release.
-The company is expected to report EPS of $0.57, up 9.62% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.08 billion, up 7.53% from the year-ago period.
+Wall Street will be looking for positivity from NKE as it approaches its next earnings report date.
+The company is expected to report EPS of $0.41, down 52.33% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.05 billion, down 15.09% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for NKE.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.05% higher within the past month.
-NKE is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.94% higher.
+NKE currently has a Zacks Rank of #4 (Sell).

-It is also worth noting that NKE currently has a PEG ratio of 2.4.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Shoes and Retail Apparel was holding an average PEG ratio of 1.86 at yesterday's closing price.
+Also, we should mention that NKE has a PEG ratio of 2.93.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Shoes and Retail Apparel was holding an average PEG ratio of 3.21 at yesterday's closing price.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 69, which puts it in the top 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 222, putting it in the bottom 13% of all 250+ industries.